DigitalGeographyLab/twitter-nordic-cross-border-mobility/README.md

 ## Acknowledgements

-The thesis and  is conducted in cooperation with the [Digital Geography Lab](https://www2.helsinki.fi/en/researchgroups/digital-geography-lab) at the University of Helsinki and as a part of the *BORDERSPACE -- Tracing Interactions and Mobilities Beyond State Borders: Towards New Transnational Spaces* [project](https://www2.helsinki.fi/en/researchgroups/digital-geography-lab/mobilities-and-interactions-of-people-crossing-state-borders-big-data-to-reveal-transnational-people-and-spaces).
+The thesis and tools are developed in cooperation with the [Digital Geography Lab](https://www2.helsinki.fi/en/researchgroups/digital-geography-lab) at the University of Helsinki and as a part of the *BORDERSPACE -- Tracing Interactions and Mobilities Beyond State Borders: Towards New Transnational Spaces* [project](https://www2.helsinki.fi/en/researchgroups/digital-geography-lab/mobilities-and-interactions-of-people-crossing-state-borders-big-data-to-reveal-transnational-people-and-spaces).

 Collection of data is based upon the tool *tweetsearcher* created by Tuomo Väisänen: [https://github.com/DigitalGeographyLab/tweetsearcher](https://github.com/DigitalGeographyLab/tweetsearcher)